dibyendumajumdar/nj/README.md

 ### Linux or Mac OSX

-* You will need CMake, Perl, bison and flex insatlled
+* You will need CMake, Perl, bison and flex installed
 * Follow steps below from the location of source directory.

 ```